enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 # Building the Bookstore in your Primary Region

-In this module, you will deploy Bookstore application and Blog wordpress in primary (Irelad, eu-west-1) region using AWS CDK(Cloud Developemnt Kit) and AWS CloudFormation.
-This components include followings:
+In this module, you will deploy the Bookstore application and Wordpress blog in the rimary (Ireland, eu-west-1) region using AWS CDK(Cloud Development Kit) and AWS CloudFormation.
+The solution uses the following components:
-1. Fargate and Aurora - Book blog posts with wordpress (AWS Fargate is a compute engine for Amazon ECS and EKS that allows you to run containers without having to manage servers or clusters)
+1. Fargate and Aurora - Book blog posts with Wordpress (AWS Fargate is a compute engine for Amazon ECS and EKS that allows you to run containers without having to manage servers or clusters)
 2. CloudFront and S3 - Web static content, ReactJS files
 3. API Gateway, AWS Lambda and Cognito - App layer with authentication
 4. DynamoDB and ElastiCache - Books, Order, Cart tables and Best Seller information